 The Berks Mineralogical Society is the rock, gem, fossil, mineral and lapidary club for Berks County Pennsylvania.
 We conduct monthly meetings in the Auditorium Room at the Reading Public Museum.
 The club meets at 7:30pm on the second Tuesday of every month with the exception of July and August.
 Please use the rear entrance of the museum.
-All are welcome to attend the monthly meetings and is open to anyone in the area that wants to join.
+All are welcome to attend the monthly meetings as it is open to anyone in the area that wants to join.

 Berks Mineralogical Society was formed in 1957 by rock and mineral enthusiasts to share their love of geology.
 The club encourages the interest, enjoyment, and appreciation of the history in our community while promoting the education of rocks, minerals, gems, fossils, and the lapidary arts.

 Berks Mineralogical Society is a non-profit educational organization and informal geology club.
 The question most people coming to us are interested in is, "Where can I collect rocks and fossils?" and "What rocks and fossils can I find in PA?"
 Join Berks Mineralogical Society to come join our mineral and fossil hunts and find out.
 We share the locations we visit with our members and our dues are very reasonable.
 Our field trips include many areas throughout PA, some of which we get special permission to see.
 Many of these sites we visit and collect from are never open to the general public.
 Due to our commitment to safety and respect for the areas we visit, quarries and mine dumps will give us occasional access.

 Yearly dues are $20 for single and $25 for a family

 We are a member of the Eastern Federation of Mineralogical and Lapidary Societies, Inc and a member of the American Federation of Mineralogical Societies.